cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 ## Install and Set Up MySQL

-In this section, we'll learn how to install, setup, secure, and configure the MySQL relational database so that it works with the Apache2 web server and the PHP programming language.
+In this section, we'll learn how to install, setup, secure, and configure the MySQL relational database so that it works with the Apache web server and the PHP programming language.

 First, as normal, we make run the following commands to ensure our machines are fully updated: